 On December 1st, the spirit of Brother Harper departed from its fleshly tabernacle to return unto God who gave it.
-In the passing of this great De Ridder, La.
-(Bens Budget)-A private note man the church lost one of its greatest defenders of purity in the work and worship of the church.
+In the passing of this great man the church lost one of its greatest defenders of purity in the work and worship of the church.
 His motto at all times, in all places, and under all circumstances was, "To speak where the Bible speaks, and be silent where the Bible is silent."
 Never adding "to that which is written," neither shunning to declare "the whole counsel of God."
-Brother Harper heard the command "go" and forsook all to follow Christ.
-And Jesus said of wife, or children or lands, for my name's sake, shall receive an hundredfold, and shall inherit eternal life."

-For the past twenty-five years, or longer, bro-
+Brother Harper heard the command "go" and he "went everywhere preaching the word."
+He forsook all to follow Christ.
+And Jesus said of such: "And every one that hath forsaken houses, or brethren, or sisters, or father, or mother, or wife, or children or lands, for my name's sake, shall receive an hundredfold, and shall inherit eternal life."

-away from home, wife, children, and much that yesterday you left this world to go on to your was dear to him; but he saw the great necessity of the gospel being preached in its purity and simplicity.
+For the past twenty-five years, or longer, brother Harper spent the greater part of his life away from home, wife, children, and much that was dear to him; but he saw the great necessity of the gospel being preached in its purity and simplicity.
 He set himself to the task, and he was equal to it.
 He did his duty, and did it well.
 He was always ready to defend the "New Testament" church, and it's teaching whenever called in question.
 When the "Sunday School" advocates began to invade "the church" with their innovations, we find brother Harper in the front line of battle, "contending earnestly" for "the faith" and against that for which there is neither command, precept, nor example in the word of God.
 He continued in the front line of battle as a good soldier of Jesus Christ until his physical body could no longer stand the strain.
 He fell on the field of activity in behalf of "the church" he loved so well.
 He was clothed with "the whole armor of God" which prepared him for the battle he so gallantly fought.

-In the passing of Brother Harper, I have lost a very dear friend, counselor, and teacher.
+In the passing of Brother Harper, I have lost a very dear friend, couuselor, and teacher.
 Many times have I appealed to him for advice on some controverted questions concerning the work, or worship of the church, and in every instance his answer would be this: "All that God requires of man is recorded in the Bible.
 There is a command for everything that God wants us to do, and an example of how to do it."
 I found this to be true in every instance.